Academic Tutor Position in The Residential College

 College tutors should not be attempting to ‘re‐teach’ the subject; rather, they will respond to issues raised by students about the materials, and offer further intellectual challenges.

 Tutorials are taught by senior students and graduates who have demonstrated academic excellence in their own studies.
-Tutors should be both teachers and models, encouraging independent learning, critical inquiry and peer discussion.
+Tutors should be both teachers and models, encouraging independent learning, critical enquiry and peer discussion.

 The tutorials we run are requested by student and attendance at tutorials is voluntary.
 Tutorials may be altered or cancelled to meet student needs.
 Academic tutors are paid $86.19/hr for a tutorial and $43.10/hr for a consult.
 They are welcome to dine at High Table in hall on nights that they teach, and are eligible to join the Senior Common Room.